 - Nurturing Young

-If a bird does not need to migrate, it can spend more time caring for its young offspring.
-This extra parental care gives young birds a better chance of survival so they can mature strong and healthy.
+If a bird does not need to migrate, it can spend more time caring for its chicks.
+This extra parental care gives young birds a better chance of survival so they mature strong and healthy.
 Some non-migrating birds may also raise additional broods later in the season, giving them even more offspring to continue the next generation.

 - Scavenging birds of prey, including black vultures and crested caracaras